joe-at-github/Pdfier/README.md

 # Pdfier
-Simple html to pdf API in Sinatra
+Simple html to pdf app in Sinatra